Embattled actor Kevin Spacey in Italy to receive award | Times Leader

 Click here to subscribe today or Login.

-TURIN, Italy (AP) — Actor Kevin Spacey was in the northern Italian city of Turin on Monday to receive a lifetime achievement award, teach a master class and introduce a screening of the 1999 film “American Beauty.”
+TURIN, Italy (AP) — Actor Kevin Spacey, who faces a dozen sex offense charges in Britain, was in the northern Italian city of Turin Monday to receive a lifetime achievement award, teach a master class and introduce a screening of the 1999 film “American Beauty.”

 The sold-out events were billed as Spacey’s first speaking engagements since #MeToo-era allegations derailed his soaring career.
 The two-time Academy Award winner lost his starring role on the Netflix series “House of Cards” and saw other opportunities dry up.